moltenlavaguava/peanut/README.md

 use `pip install -r requirements.txt` to get them

+the PySide6 has scripts that probably need to be put in the path (i think).

 you'll find ffmpeg in the binaries folder, maybe i'll change it so you need to download it yourself later

 if so ill put how to do that here